AdobeDocs/journey-optimizer.es-ES/help/using/privacy/opt-out.md

 >[!NOTE]
 >
->En [!DNL Journey Optimizer], Experience Platform gestiona el consentimiento [Esquema de consentimiento](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=es){target=&quot;_blank&quot;}.
-De forma predeterminada, el valor del campo de consentimiento está vacío y se trata como consentimiento para recibir sus comunicaciones.
-Puede modificar este valor predeterminado al incorporar uno de los posibles valores enumerados [aquí](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=es#choice-values){target=&quot;_blank&quot;}.
+>En [!DNL Journey Optimizer], Experience Platform gestiona el consentimiento [Esquema de consentimiento](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=es){target="_blank"}.
+By default, the value for the consent field is empty and treated as consent to receive your communications.
+You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=es#choice-values){target="_blank"}.